 Looking for the perfect place to host a birthday party?
 You might want to check out the EdVenture party room!
 Parties are $300 for non-members and $260 for members.
 The birthday packages come with several incentives including all-day admission for 35 guests, discounts in the gift shop, downloadable party invitations, 90-minute private party, and more!
 You can visit the EdVenture Birthday page to check for dates and find out more.

 Trying to plan the perfect activities for your kids during Spring Break in Columbia, SC?
 Feel like you’ve already done everything there is to do?
-Whether you’re looking for outdoor activities, indoor events, ideas for staying at-home, or unique adventures, Columbia has it all!
+Whether you’re looking for outdoor activities, indoor events, ideas for staying at home, or unique adventures, Columbia has it all!
 So, if you’re wondering how to keep your kids entertained AND give them a memorable Spring Break, we’ve got a long list of fantastic ideas for you!

 Spring Break is the perfect time to enjoy the outdoors!
 Here in Columbia, it’ll start heating up fast so enjoy the fresh air, nice temperatures, and cool breeze while you can.